 The Company has continued to utilise its borrowing facility throughout the year to capitalise on specific stock opportunities.
-The Company has a two year £35 million facility with Commonwealth

-Bank of Australia.
-At 31 August 2017 the amount drawn down stood at £31.8 million and net gearing was 4.3%.
-The maximum amount drawn down under the facility during the year was £34.9 million (including exchange rate movements since draw down).
+As set out on page 17 during the year the facility with Commonwealth Bank of Australia was replaced with a two-year £45 million facility with Sumitomo Mitsui Banking Corporation (SMBC).
+At 31 August 2018 the amount drawn down stood at £30.8 million and net gearing was 4.8%.
+The maximum amount drawn down under the facility during the year was £32.7 million (including exchange rate movements since draw down).